ccollicutt/ccollicutt.github.io/_posts/2019-05-19-docker-podman-fedora-30.md

 ## tl;dr

 I reinstalled my laptop with Fedora 30.
 I tried to install a stable Docker, but the Docker repo for Fedora 30 stable doesn't exist.
 I realized podman is available and is a command for command replacement for Docker.
-So far I'm quite happy with it and actually kind of glad I was forced into it.
+So far I'm quite happy with it and am actually kind of glad I was forced into it.

 ## What Distro to Run?